-Below I have listed some suggestions for where to stay with kids in Tokyo based on the hotel’s ability to accommodate a family of 4 in the one room, have private bathroom facilitates and be within walking distance to a train station.
+Below I have listed some suggestions for where to stay with kids in Tokyo based on the hotel’s ability to accommodate a family of 4 in the one room, have private bathroom facilities and be within walking distance to a train station.

-For cheaper rooms than what I have suggested below, you may want to consider staying somewhere that has shared bathroom facilitates.
+For cheaper rooms than what I have suggested below, you may want to consider staying somewhere that has shared bathroom facilities.
 For accommodation closer to the main train stations, you will need to be prepared to increase your budget significantly.

 Getting to Tokyo

 In most cases, you will either reach Tokyo by arriving at either Narita or Haneda Airports.
 Alternatively, you may come by fast train from another city in Tokyo – so I will cover both below.

 Narita is about 60 km from the city and so transportation is fairly expensive.
 The two main ways people get to Tokyo from Narita Airport is either by the JR Narita Express Train or via the Limousine Bus.
 You can also take a taxi or arrange a private transfer but it tends to work out cheaper and more convenient to take the train or bus.

 The Skyliner train stops at each terminal at Narita, arriving at Ueno Station in around 41 minutes.
 From Ueno station, you can link with the JR Yamonte Line or the Metro Ginza and Hibiya Lines.
 The Skyliner departs three times per hour.